Best Place To Learn Video Editing Online For Beginners

 If you own a Mac, you should already have iMovie installed.
 If not, you can download it here for free.

-The course takes you from beginner to competent user of iMovie in just three hours, so you’re ready to make your own videos.
+The course takes you from beginner to competent user of iMovie in just three hours, so you’re ready to make your videos.

 You also get some sample footage to practice on.